josh-collinsworth/sveltekit-blog-starter/src/lib/posts/syntax-highlighting-example.md

 excerpt: This post shows you how syntax highlighting works here.
 ---

-MDSvex has automatic, built-in syntax highlighting with [Prism.js](https://prismjs.com/); just include the language name after the triple backticks, like so:
+mdsvex has automatic, built-in syntax highlighting with [Prism.js](https://prismjs.com/); just include the language name after the triple backticks, like so:

 ```
 \```css